Learning Causally Disentangled Representations via the Principle of Independent Causal Mechanisms: Identifiability Analysis

 We design our framework to satisfy the conditions necessary to achieve causal mechanism equivalence and causally disentangle the factors of variation.
 The causally factorized prior in Eq. (\ref{eq:disentanglement_prior}) induces disentanglement of causal mechanisms.
-To show that our model achieves causal mechanism equivalence and causally disentangles the factors, we propose the following Theorem.
-Theorem \ref{thm1} extends the identifiability theorem of \cite{pmlr-v108-khemakhem20a} to show causal mechanism equivalence identifiability when we have a causal model.
-We note that the causal mechanism disentanglement implies the disentanglement of causal factors.
+Theorem \ref{thm1} extends the identifiability theorem from iVAE \cite{pmlr-v108-khemakhem20a} to show causal mechanism equivalence identifiability when we have a causal model.
+We note that causal mechanism disentanglement implies the disentanglement of causal factors.